LapTQ/hello-cpp/summaries/do-and-dont.md

+Is there any reason to use = default copy constructor?
+Yes, for two reasons:
+1. It's generally better to be explicit than implicit.
+2. Implicit behavior can change (e.g. if you add a move constructor or move assignment, the implicit copy constructor will no longer be generated, but an = default copy constructor still will be generated).

 program-defined types are typically defined in header files. types are partially exempt from the one-definition rule: a given type is allowed to be defined in multiple code files.